mhadam/hypercorn-docker/README.md

 Hypercorn supports HTTP/1, HTTP/2, WebSockets (over HTTP/1 and HTTP/2), ASGI/2, and ASGI/3 specifications.
 Hypercorn can utilise asyncio, uvloop, or trio worker types.

 ## How to start
-You can use this image as a base image for other images, using this in your Dockerfile:
+This can be used as a base image.
+In this example we haven't changed the `PYTHONPATH`, which will by default contain `/app`.

+When we copy `/app`, we've got a module `myproject` with a package called `asgi` and there's a function within `asgi` called `application`:

 ```dockerfile
 FROM mhadam/hypercorn:python3.11-slim